Faculty should call the Music Office at 815-753-1551 if they will be absent unexpectedly.

-Purchases of CDs for the collection in the Music Office are funded by MUSC 220 fees (approximately $3,000 annually).
-The primary purpose is for the enhancement of instruction of the MUSC 220 courses.
+Purchases of CDs for the collection in the Music Office are funded by MUHL 220 fees.
+The primary purpose is for the enhancement of instruction of the MUHL 220 courses.
 Brian Hart coordinates the purchases, and detailed requests in writing should be forwarded to him.

 The School of Music tries to maintain a minimum number of committees to execute its business.
 The general feeling prevails that a proliferation of committees is unwise and inefficient.
 A list of School of Music committees and representatives for the current year can be found HERE.

 Detailed working regulations of all Standing Committees are to be kept on file in the School of Music archives.